haresfaiez/haresfaiez.github.io/_posts/2022-03-13-why-do-we-build-software.md

 on improving human decisions will be similar to the improvement wheels had on transportation.

+The era of the three models started: what the user gets from the screen, what the programmer communicates through the names and the design of the code, and what the machine gets as binary programs.

-In the 60s, computers were effectively automating repetitive tasks.
+In the 60s, the motivation for replacing the human mind surfaced.
-The motivation for replacing the human mind surfaced again and the early attempts toward artificial intelligence appeared.
+Early attempts toward artificial intelligence appeared.
-Today, they still get the most attention with evolution such as machine learning and neural networks.
+Today, they still get the most attention with the evolution of machine learning and neural network tools.

-These are tiny glimpses of twisted tales computers like to tell their grandsons.
+In most of these evolutions, software was thought of inside a context broader than accomplishing a task for the user.
 People with different motivations improved the state of the art.
 Some tried to formalize and automate reasoning.
 Others tried to outsource repetitive tasks.
-Others thought about computers as mind amplifiers and tried to invent new worlds to extend physical reality.
+Others thought about computers as mind amplifiers and tried to invent new worlds that extend physical reality.

-That said, today when you think of building or growing software.
+That said, today when you think of building or maintaining software.
-You start with the aim of automating repetitive tasks, replacing the human mind, or creating extensions that augment the mind?
+What do you have in mind?